 - Location does not allow phones at the POS or Workstations

-- Location has small shortages and overages throughout the month
+- There are small shortages and overages throughout the month

 - Location monitors shift sales by associate